Class ScanRequest

 If neither

-nor ProjectionExpression
+Select nor ProjectionExpression are specified,

-when accessing a table, and ALL_PROJECTED_ATTRIBUTES
+DynamoDB defaults to ALL_ATTRIBUTES when accessing a table, and ALL_PROJECTED_ATTRIBUTES

 when accessing an index.
-You cannot use both Select
+You cannot use both Select and ProjectionExpression

-together in a single request, unless the value for Select
+together in a single request, unless the value for Select is SPECIFIC_ATTRIBUTES.

-(This usage is equivalent to specifying ProjectionExpression
+(This usage is equivalent to specifying ProjectionExpression without

-any value for Select
+any value for Select.)

 note